ITPG-CODEWARS/codewars-2024-final-round-devx/README.md

     cd TrainPlanner
     ```
 3. Set up your server environment to run PHP.
+4. You need to have installed XAMMP
-4. Open the project in your web browser.
+5. Open the project in your web browser.